 The reality: most companies should prioritize AI search now.

-The Positioning Lock describes the phenomenon where AI platforms continue recommending the first company to comprehensively answer a buyer question, even after competitors publish similar content, due to established entity authority and citation momentum, with #1 brands owning 32.3% Share of Voice versus #2’s 19.1% (13.2-point gap growing at 30% per year) (AthenaHQ analysis of 768,000 citations).
+The Positioning Lock describes the phenomenon where AI platforms continue recommending the first company to comprehensively answer a buyer question.
+This happens even after competitors publish similar content.
+It occurs due to established entity authority and citation momentum.
+The #1 brand owns 32.3% Share of Voice versus #2’s 19.1%.
+This 13.2-point gap grows at 30% per year.
+AthenaHQ analyzed 768,000 citations and found this pattern.

 Wait 6-12 months to build AI search presence?
 Competitors will have locked positioning in your category.
 The top-cited company captures 3.7x more inbound leads than second place.
 This creates a compounding advantage that grows harder to overcome monthly.